 Jump down for ideas for cleaning dirty glass

 What are you looking for?

-If your main concern is maximizing light and flooding your home with dancing colour, it’s Cathedral or German New Antique stained glass sheets you need.
+If your main concern is maximising light and flooding your home with dancing colour, it’s Cathedral or German New Antique stained glass sheets you need.
 They are transparent and let light through.